+Figure 2.8

+One travel 2002 Figure 2.8

+One travel 2002 Figure 2.8

-Figure 2.8 One travel 2022-2006 vita Accidents Douglas County, has a significant impact On both the City of Lawrence and the City of Eudora.
+Douglas County, have a significant impact on both the City of Lawrence and the City of Eudora.
 U.S. 2000 Census data and "origin/destination" data collected in 2001 showed a strong pattern of traffic traveling between areas west of Douglas County along I-70 (KTA) and southern Johnson County along K-10.

-This traffic uses city streets, passing through Lawrence or Eudora, to make the connection between the two highways.
-In Lawrence, this pass-through traffic adds to the congestion on 23rd Street, 31st Street, and Haskell Street.
+This traffic uses city streets, passing through Lawrence or Eudora, to make the connection between the two In Lawrence, this passhighways. through traffic adds to the congestion on 23rd Street, 31st Street, and Haskell Street.
 In Eudora, it impacts traffic flow on Main Street and Church Street.